Post-Merger Integration: Culture As The Hidden Factor Behind M&A Success

 Culture As The Hidden Factor Behind Cross-border M&A Success

 In business, cultural integration is one of the most critical yet most underestimated factors in international mergers and acquisitions (M&As).
 While financial, legal, and operational due diligence are rigorously executed, cultural misalignment remains a leading cause of post-merger failure.
-Research consistently shows that more than 60% of international M&As fail to meet their strategic or financial objectives, with cultural integration issues cited as a primary driver.
+For decades, research cited by Harvard Business Review and Harvard Business School suggested that between 70% and 90% of mergers and acquisitions failed to achieve their intended objectives.
+More recent research, however, indicates that M&A outcomes may have improved substantially, with some studies finding that a majority of acquisitions now create value.

 In this article we look at why cultural integration is crucial, where international M&As most often fail, and how organizations can systematically manage cultural risk to unlock long-term value.